NAME_______________________________SECTION LETTER____DATE_________

 CHM152L LAB EXERCISE

 In CHM152L pipettors and the buret will be used extensively.
 You will calibrate both the 5 and 10 mL pipettors (as was done in CHM151L, exp.
-2) and the buret to insure that you know how to use them and to make sure they are calibrated correctly.
-You may also wish to calibrate your volumetric pipets if you intend to use them.
+1) and the other pipets to insure that you know how to use them and to make sure they are calibrated correctly.
+You will also read the volume level in a buret to check your technique.

 First make sure all your glassware is clean and rinsed with distilled water.
 To calibrate your volumetric pipets, pipet the volume called for into a preweighed vial/cap.
 Reweigh the vial to determine the mass of distilled water delivered.
 Measure the temperature of the water and use the density chart posted in the lab to determine the density of water.
+Calibrate the pipettors by taring a container to zero and pipetting 5mL (for 5mL pipettor) into the tared container and recording the mass.
+Repeat twice.
+Do the same with the 10mL pipettor only use 10mL.
 Using the density of water in g/mL, convert the mass to a volume.
-If the volume calculated from the mass of water delivered is not within 0.05 mL of the desired volume check with your TA.
-Now do the same with the buret only try to deliver 10.43 mL.
+Next read the volume in a buret setup by your TA.
+Finally if the volume calculated from the mass of water delivered is not within ±0.05 mL (0.1mL for mohr pipet) of the desired volume check with your TA.
+Next calibrate the volumetric and mohr pipets indicated below if directed to do so by the TA.
+View the videos on the web for help.

 Mass Vial&Cap (g) ____________ ___________ __________